jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 intrusion attempt, and therefore notified the victim organization with high confidence that there was malicious, ongoing hands\-on\-keyboard activity in their environment that required immediate action.
-OverWatchs timely notification prompted the victim organization to expedite the deployment of additional Falcon sensor coverage across their environment ensuring full visibility and enabling thorough analysis by OverWatch threat hunters.
+OverWatch’s timely notification prompted the victim organization to expedite the deployment of additional Falcon sensor coverage across their environment — ensuring full visibility and enabling thorough analysis by OverWatch threat hunters.
 The victim organization also quickly network\-contained the affected hosts to prevent any further lateral movement.
 This is exactly the type of partnership OverWatch aims to have with its customers.
 Quick response times and a two\-way flow of information limit the potential damage that an adversary can do.
-It also enables deep analysis by our threat hunters to provide a full picture of an adversarys movements, which better positions OverWatch to support victim organizations remediation efforts.
-This organizations ability to quickly address the identified blind spots in their endpoint coverage is a great example of the proactive security posture that all defenders should enact in their own environment.
+It also enables deep analysis by our threat hunters to provide a full picture of an adversary’s movements, which better positions OverWatch to support victim organizations’ remediation efforts.
+This organization’s ability to quickly address the identified blind spots in their endpoint coverage is a great example of the proactive security posture that all defenders should enact in their own environment.
 Nowhere to Hide: 2022 Falcon OverWatch Threat Hunting Report